swcarpentry/DEPRECATED-boot-camps/python-packages.rst

 (type 'q' to get out of less, and space bar to scroll through the file.)

+**All of the below screed commands are in the `using-screed.ipynb notebook <http://nbviewer.ipython.org/urls/raw.github.com/swcarpentry/2012-11-scripps/master/python/using-screed.ipynb>`__**

 screed, in a nutshell, lets you read in all that data and access it in Python.
 Try::